hongtranthianh/Disaster-Response-NLP-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Data is directly taken from [StackOverflow](https://insights.stackoverflow.com/survey/) and licensed under the [ODbL license](https://opendatacommons.org/licenses/odbl/1-0/).

-TLDR: Free to use the data

-Feel free to use the code here as you would like.
+Free to use the data and the code here as you would like.